timw4mail/rustid/README.md

 A lightweight CPU identification tool for Windows, Linux, and DOS. `rustid` queries processor information using the `CPUID` instruction and maps it to specific microarchitectures and feature sets.

-**AI Disclaimer**: This application is developed using some AI, mostly to help with the build environment for dos, and the original code commit.
+**AI Disclaimer**: This application is developed using some AI, mostly to help with the build environment for DOS, and the original code commit.

 ## Features

-- **Vendor & Model Detection:** Identifies CPUs from Intel, AMD, Cyrix, VIA, Zhaoxin, and more.
+- **Vendor & Model Detection:** Identifies CPUs from Intel, AMD, Cyrix, VIA, Zhaoxin, Rise, Transmeta, and more.
 - **Feature Flag Reporting:** Detects support for FPU, MMX, SSE (up to 4.2), AVX, AVX-512, BMI, and others.
-- **DOS Compatibility:** Compiles to a single binary that can be run on DOS environments (like DOSBox-X).
+- **DOS Compatibility:** Compiles to a single binary that can be run on DOS environments (on real hardware 386-class or better, or with DOSBox/DOSBox-X).

-## Project Structure

-- `src/cpuid/`: Core logic for CPUID instruction wrappers and data parsing.
-- `src/dos.rs`: DOS-specific I/O and entry points.
-- `src/main.rs`: CLI application entry point.

 ## Getting Started